ASTRA: Let Arbitrary Subjects Transform in Video Editing: Experiments

+\textbf{Datasets.} To evaluate multi-subject video editing in complex scenarios, we construct MSVBench.
+It comprises 100 videos sourced from YouTube and TikTok, covering diverse categories such as humans, animals, and vehicles.
+The benchmark explicitly emphasizes dense layouts, strong occlusions, and dynamic camera motions.
+Over 60\% of the videos contain three or more subjects, ranging up to ten (Fig.~\ref{fig:data_num}).
+We utilize GPT-4o~\cite{achiam2023gpt} to generate verified scene descriptions and editing prompts.
+Target instance masks are extracted using Grounded SAM2~\cite{ren2024grounded} and manually inspected for temporal consistency.
+The complete dataset, including videos, masks, and prompts, will be publicly released.
+Furthermore, to rigorously assess the cross-domain generalization capability of ASTRA, we extend our evaluation to the standard LOVEU-TGVE-2023~\cite{wu2023cvpr} benchmark.
+This dual-dataset evaluation strategy comprehensively validates both multi-subject handling and general editing fidelity.

+\textbf{Evaluation Metrics.} Following~\cite{cong2023flatten,yang2025videograin}, we employ four standard metrics: Warp-Err~\cite{teed2020raft} for background preservation, CLIP-T~\cite{radford2021learningtransferablevisualmodels} for text-region alignment, CLIP-F~\cite{radford2021learningtransferablevisualmodels} for temporal coherence, and Q-Edit~\cite{cong2023flatten} for overall editing fidelity.
+Additionally, we propose the Center Matching Error (CM-Err) to assess subject count and spatial layout consistency, as traditional pixel overlap metrics fail to capture topological changes like additions or merges.
+For frame $t$ with width $W$ and height $H$, let $\mathcal{A}_t=\{a_j\}$ and $\mathcal{B}_t=\{b_k\}$ be the bounding boxes detected by GroundingDINO~\cite{liu2024grounding} in the original and edited frames.
+The normalized center distance between a pair $(a_j,b_k)$ is:

+Using $d_{jk}^{(t)}$ as the matching cost, we compute a minimal one-to-one assignment.
+Let $M_t$ be the number of matched pairs and $U_t=|\mathcal{A}_t|+|\mathcal{B}_t|-2M_t$ be the count of unmatched boxes.
+The frame-level error is formulated as:

+The final CM-Err is the average error over $T$ frames.
+Lower values indicate superior layout and count preservation.

-\textbf{Implementation Details.} All experiments are conducted on a single NVIDIA A800 80~GB GPU.
-Unless stated otherwise, the configuration is as follows: (i) the denoising DiT and the conditional DiT are initialized from the pre-trained Wan2.1~\citep{jiang2025vace}; (ii) the text to image model is the pre trained SDXL~\citep{podell2023sdxl}, and the vision language model is Qwen2.5 VL 32B Instruct~\citep{bai2023qwenvlversatilevisionlanguagemodel}; (iii) instance masks are obtained using Grounded SAM~2~\citep{ren2024grounded}, and depth maps are estimated with Depth Anything~V2~\citep{yang2024depthv2}; (iv) at inference we use 50 denoising steps and set the injection threshold to $\tau=30$.
+\textbf{Implementation Details.} All experiments are conducted on a single NVIDIA A800 80 GB GPU.
+The denoising and conditional DiT models are initialized from Wan2.1~\cite{wan2025wan}.
+Multimodal priors are obtained using SDXL~\cite{podell2023sdxl} and Qwen2.5-VL~\cite{bai2025qwen25vltechnicalreport}.
+Video inputs are pre-processed with Grounded SAM 2~\cite{ren2024grounded} for masks and Depth Anything V2~\cite{yang2024depthv2} for depth maps.
+During inference, we perform 50 denoising steps and set the condition injection threshold to $\tau=30$.